 Interested in scheduling a field trip?
 Programming scheduled at our facility in Hyattsville includes a free tour of our community studios and gallery—a great way to introduce students to an active, working visual arts community and an opportunity to discuss careers in the arts.
 We can also bring our instructors straight into your classroom!

 Interested in having our teaching artists lead a workshop at your institution?
 Our teachers have brought the disciplines of printmaking, papermaking, and book arts to many notable institutions, such as the National Postal Museum, Smithsonian National Museum of Natural History, Baltimore Museum of Art, and the National Museum of Women in the Arts to name a few.

-For more information or to schedule programming for your school, group, or other educational center, contact Artistic Director Gretchen Schermerhorn.
+For more information or to schedule programming for your school or other youth educational center, contact Melissa Ezelle.

 Interested in leading or assisting with youth and outreach programming?
 We're looking for teachers and volunteers to support our growing programming opportunities!
 Use the button below to connect with us!

 We love bringing creative, hands-on activities like printmaking into the classroom (above, with students at Rosa Parks Elementary School) and local community events!

 Artistic Director Gretchen Schermerhorn leads a "Wine and Design" bookmaking activity at the National Postal Museum in June, 2019.